Marine initiatives planned for April 2024 – April 2026

 • Introduce a new user service fee.

-In addition, the proposed changes would formalize the requirement for Manufacturer Identification Code holders to notify the Minister of Transport of any change to their name or contact information within 30 days of the change.
+In addition, the proposed regulations would formalize the requirement for Manufacturer Identification Code holders to notify the Minister of Transport of any change to their name or contact information within 30 days of the change.

 Potential impacts on Canadians, including businesses